Service Manuals; Literature; Service Sources; Descriptions; etc

 BMW made some mathematics errors in some old literature, in converting Nm to footpounds.
 Haynes and Clymer's manuals ...at least some that I have looked at.....KEPT BMW's errors!
 BMW's Nm figures are accurate, if sometimes a bit too high in MY estimation.
 I put information in my articles where pertinent.

-DO NOT USE BMW FIGURES FOR FOOT-POUNDS; use MY figures on my torque settings article, or, convert BMW's Nm to Ftlbs yourself.
+DO NOT USE BMW FIGURES FOR FOOT-POUNDS; use MY figures on my torque settings article, or, if you must, convert BMW's Nm to Ftlbs yourself.
 You will probably find my own two articles to be of much more value:

 Sometimes the Clymers and Haynes